 Head of the Environmental Engineering Program, Faculty of Engineering

-The lab deals with the contemporary global challenges of water shortage and water quality through rigorous and groundbreaking research.
+The Boris Mints Institute Water Lab deals with the contemporary global challenges of water shortage and water quality through rigorous and groundbreaking research.

 In Collaboration with the Water Center at TAU